AlexsLemonade/refinebio-examples/README.md

 For users who are more comfortable with Python, or are not comfortable with using scripts, the GenePattern notebooks are written in Python but can be run using a graphics user interface (GUI).
-In order to use GenePattern notebooks, data from refine.bio needs to be converted to GenePattern [formats](http://software.broadinstitute.org/cancer/software/genepattern/file-formats-guide).
+For use with GenePattern notebooks, data from refine.bio needs to be converted to GenePattern [formats](http://software.broadinstitute.org/cancer/software/genepattern/file-formats-guide).
 This repository includes